Patricia Guijarro: Barcelona

-One of five Barcelona players given a perfect rating for their perfect 2023–24 season, Guijarro started the most games as captain for the team and advanced in her leadership capabilities.
-She continued playing as a central midfielder, with the team's play typically going through her.
+One of five Barcelona players given a perfect rating for their perfect 2023–24 season, Patri started the most games as captain for the team and progressed in her leadership capabilities.
+Guijarro continued playing as a central midfielder, where her high-quality passing meant the team's play typically went through her and her positional sense allowed the likes of Aitana Bonmatí, Alexia Putellas, Mariona and Clàudia Pina to shine in advanced attacking areas.
+The 2023–24 campaign saw Barça become the first Spanish women's team to complete a continental quadruple.